-- The device having problems
+- The device experiencing isuses

 What is not accepted by Resnet?

-- Pirated Software
+- Pirated software

-- Once you arrive at our office, we will ask you to fill out a ticket for your repair request and agree to our End User License Agreement.
-When creating a Ticket, you will be able to provide us with a product description, device username and password, contact information and a problem description.
+- Once you arrive at our office, we will ask you to fill out a ticket for your repair request and to agree to our End User License Agreement.
+When creating a ticket, you will be able to provide us with a product description, device username and password, contact information and a problem description.

 Estimated Time for Repair

-For Windows machines, all application, files and folders will be moved to the hard drive to C:\Windows.old.
-The Microsoft Windows Product Key will be required for a repair install Applications will need to be reinstalled from the original media.
-We will ask if you would like your data backup.
-We are able to backup non-copyrighted data to our server as a precaution.
-Copyrighted data such as movies, software, and music require the customer to bring in an external drive to backup to.
+Since there is a very rare chance a repair install can corrupt data, we will always as for your permission before performing a repair install.
+We will also ask if you would like your data backed up.
+We are able to backup non-copyrighted data to our server as a precaution; this data includes personal files, school work, photos, etc. Copyrighted data such as movies, software, and music require the you to bring in an external drive for a backup to be completed to.

-We will backup all non-copyright data to our servers if requested.
+We will backup all non-copyright data to our servers, if requested.
 Copyrighted data will need to be backed up to an external hard drive.